 Holidays mark special milestones in a family’s life.
 Think about how you will remember the life of your child in your family’s history and traditions.

-Change the focus of your celebration.
+It may be time to change the focus of your celebration.
 Revisit why you celebrate a particular holiday and what its significance is in your life.
 This can give traditions and rituals a renewed depth of meaning.

 5. Be Generous with Others